Deakin College: History and philosophy

-The institute was established in September 1996 on Deakin University's Toorak Campus.
-At the time it was recognised to provide access to post secondary education for both Australian and international students who did not qualify for direct entry into university, but who, in the right circumstances, had the capacity and motivation to complete a degree program.
+The Melbourne Institute of Business and Technology was established in September 1996 on Deakin University's former campus.
+At the time it was recognised to provide access to post secondary education for both Australian and international students who did not qualify for direct entry into university, yet who, in the right circumstances, had the capacity and motivation to complete a degree program.

-Deakin College from above.
-Shot in March 2022.

-Deakin Bridge.
-Shot in March 2022.

-The college allows students to complete their studies more flexibly, for example if they wish to fast track (eight months) their course rather than do a regular university length course (12 months).
-The college is now established geographically at the Deakin Campus Burwood in Building LA and the Geelong Campuses at Waurn Ponds in Building KA and waterfront in the Denny Laselles Building.
+The College enables students to complete their studies more flexibly, for example if they wish to fast track (eight months) their course rather than do a regular university length course (12 months).
+The College is established at the Deakin Burwood campus, in Building LA, and at the Geelong campuses at Waurn Ponds, in Building KA and at Waterfront, in the Denny Laselles Building.